 Professional Gemmology Program – Vancouver

-The CGA is ecstatic to offer our Professional Gemmology Courses at UBC (University of British Columbia).
+The CGA is ecstatic to offer our Professional Gemmology Courses in Vancouver.
 Please see our current offerings below with more to come in the new year.

 The CGA’s professional gemmology program offers a guided exploration of the wonderful world of gems while equipping students with an in-depth understanding of the science of gemmology and how it applies to all aspects of the gem and jewellery trade.
 Use the links below to navigate through the topics.